Talkback Thames

-Talkback Thames is a British television production company, a division of FremantleMedia (now Fremantle), part of the RTL Group, which in turn is owned by Bertelsmann.
+Talkback Thames is a British television production company, a division of Fremantle, part of the RTL Group, which in turn is owned by Bertelsmann.
 It was formed by the merger of Talkback Productions and Thames Television.
 This merger was arranged in February 2003 and reversed in January 2012.
 It was arranged again in January 2025, after Fremantle UK merged two of its production labels Thames and Talkback.

 Despite the two companies merging, their respective logos were used separately at the end of productions: Thames was used for drama and entertainment shows, and Talkback was used for comedy and factual shows.
-In November 2005 however, the two brands ceased to be used separately and a new logo was introduced for Talkback Thames, with all productions being produced under that label starting in the following year.
+In November 2005 however, a new logo was introduced for Talkback Thames, with all productions being produced under that label starting in the following year, when the two brands ceased to be used separately.

 The company also included, as subsidiaries, several other production companies owned by Fremantle, including the UK arm of Reg Grundy Productions; comedy specialists Alomo Productions and William G. Stewart's company Regent Productions.

 The CEO of Talkback Thames was Sara Geater, who took up the post in October 2010, replacing Lorraine Heggessey, who had been CEO of Talkback Thames from 2005 to 2010.
 She in turn, replaced Peter Fincham, who had been CEO of Talkback from 1986 to 2003 and then of Talkback Thames from 2003.
 Fincham left to take over Heggessey's previous job as Controller of BBC One.

 In September 2024, it was announced that Talkback would once again merge with Thames to form a new iteration of Talkback Thames to be led by MD Charlie Irwin.